Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

-To evaluate the performance of \gls{adas} systems, it is necessary to translate abstract functional scenarios, often derived from regulations or specifications, into executable test cases.
-Recent works leverage \glspl{llm} to automate this process by extracting structure and semantics from text and generating scripts for simulators.
+\textbf{\gls{adas} Test Scenario Generation:} \revB{\gls{adas} test scenario generation focuses on translating functional descriptions derived from regulations, standards, and test protocols into executable and reproducible test scenarios for function-level evaluation.
+Recent \gls{llm}-based approaches parse regulatory text, specifications, or reports into structured representations, and generate logical or concrete scenarios in domain-specific languages for simulation-based testing of \gls{adas} stacks, such as Apollo~\cite{ap}.
+This category emphasizes standardization, reproducibility, and coverage, and is closely aligned with regulatory and assessment frameworks such as OpenXOntology and UN~R157.}

-One of the pioneering papers on \gls{adas} test scenario generation using \glspl{llm} is Guzay et al.~\cite{guzay2023generative}, who use GPT-4 with ICL to convert regulatory descriptions into SUMO-compatible XML files.
-Expanding on this, TARGET~\cite{deng2023target} introduces a multi-stage prompting by using GPT-4 that parses traffic rules into a \gls{dsl} of CARLA using CoT and ICL.
+One of the pioneering papers on \gls{adas} test scenario generation using \glspl{llm} is Guzay et al.~\cite{guzay2023generative}, who use GPT-4 with \gls{icl} to convert regulatory descriptions into SUMO-compatible XML files.
+Expanding on this, TARGET~\cite{deng2023target} introduces a multi-stage prompting by using GPT-4 that parses traffic rules into a \gls{dsl} of CARLA using \gls{cot} and \gls{icl} to evaluate multiple \gls{adas} software.
 A rule-to-script generator then produces a scenario script.
-Petrovic et al.\cite{petrovic2024llm} extend this direction by processing \gls{adas} test topologies and standardization documents.
+Petrovic et al.\cite{petrovic2024llm} extend this direction by processing \gls{adas} test topologies and standardization documents from UNECE R157 \footnote{\url{https://unece.org/transport/documents/2021/03/standards/un-regulation-no-157-automated-lane-keeping-systems-alks}}.
 The test topology is converted into a metamodel that includes elements such as the environment, sensor, and actuator configurations.
 Standardization documents are parsed into Object Constraint Language (OCL) using LLMs.
 Based on the combined metamodel, OCL constraints, and a specific test description, an LLM (e.g., GPT-4 or Llama~3) is used to generate \gls{dsl} test scenarios, which are then simulated in CARLA.
 In a more data-driven approach, SoVAR~\cite{guo2024sovar} reconstructs crash scenarios from NHTSA~\cite{nhtsa2024nmvccs} reports by extracting structured attributes with GPT-4 and generating trajectories and simulation scripts via constraint solving, producing LGSVL~\cite{rong2020lgsvl}-compatible test scenarios via API calls focused on realism.
-In contrast, LeGEND~\cite{tang2024legend} follows a top-down approach: it abstracts reports into functional scenarios, transforms them into logical \gls{dsl} representations via a two-stage GPT-4 pipeline, and applies multi-objective search to generate diverse and critical scenarios.
+In contrast, LeGEND~\cite{tang2024legend} follows a top-down approach: it abstracts reports into functional scenarios, transforms them into logical \gls{dsl} representations via a two-stage GPT-4 pipeline, and applies multi-objective search to generate diverse and critical scenarios to evaluate Apollo \gls{adas} stack.